zensical/docs/docs/community/contribute/pull-requests.md

+---
+icon: lucide/git-pull-request-create
+---
 # Pull Requests

 The process and requirements we describe below serve as important guardrails that are essential to running an Open Source project and help us prevent wasted effort and ensure the integrity of the codebase.
 This is more important than ever as the number of attacks on Open Source projects by malicious actors and the amount of AI slop both increase.

 ## Before you start